Wiener Bankverein: Austrian Republic

 Following the war's end and post-war financial turmoil in the newly formed First Austrian Republic, the Société Générale de Belgique (SGB) and its affiliate the Banque Belge pour l'Étranger (BBE) recapitalized Wiener Bankverein in 1920, joined in 1922 by Basler Handelsbank and in 1927 by Dillon, Read & Co..

-Following the banking crisis of 1931, the Bankverein experienced financial distressed.
+Following the banking crisis of 1931, the Bankverein experienced financial distress.
 In 1932, it transferred a significant portfolio of problem assets to a government-owned vehicle, the Gesellschaft für Revision und Treuhandige Verwaltung and issued new shares to restore its capital base, but that transaction and a similar one in 1933 proved insufficient.
 Eventually, the Wiener Bankverein was merged on into the recapitalized Creditanstalt, which simultaneously took over the viable operations of Niederösterreichische Escompte-Gesellschaft.
 The resulting merged entity adopted the name Österreichische Creditanstalt - Wiener Bankverein, in short Creditanstalt-Bankverein.

 Affiliates in Czechoslovakia, Poland and Yugoslavia

 As part of their restructuring of the WBV, the Société Générale de Belgique and Banque Belge pour l'Étranger created new domestic banks in the Empire's successor states, in which they initially had joint controlling ownership together with their partner the Basler Handelsbank: